 Heritage building restored to highest standards of environmental stewardship

-The result was a unique and quantifiable case study demonstrating that in cold climates heritage buildings do not have to be demolished or liquidated to make way for more modern, energy efficient structures.
-After a year of operation, the total energy consumption has been reduced by over 50%.
+The result is a unique and quantifiable cold climate case study demonstrating that heritage buildings do not have to be demolished to make way for "more modern, energy efficient structures".
+After a year of operation, total energy consumption has been reduced by over 50%.
 The project shows that heritage buildings can be successfully renovated to the highest standards of environmental stewardship without sacrificing cost, energy efficiency, preservation standards or aesthetics of modern office environments.